12 Best Websites To Sell Beats Online In 2026 (Sell Instrumentals + More)

 How do I make beats?

-There are a few things you’ll need to start making beats.
-First, you’ll need a DAW (digital audio workstation)—this is your beat-making software.
 You use it to record, edit, and produce your beats.
 Ideally, you’ll want to choose a DAW that includes a sampler, and all the other plugins you’ll need.

 Next, you’ll need a sample library of sounds to use in your own beats.